 - Your physician will perform an exam that will include an ultrasound.

 - You may be given medications for pain or for sedation.

 - A speculum will be inserted into your vagina.

 - Your health care provider may inject a numbing medication into or near your cervix.

 - The opening of your cervix may be stretched with dilators — a series of increasingly thick rods.

 - A tube will be inserted through the cervix into the uterus.
 Either a hand-held suction device or a suction machine will gently empty your uterus.

 - Sometimes, an instrument called a curette will be used to remove any remaining tissue that lines the uterus.
 It also may be used to check that the uterus is empty.
 When a curette is used, people often call the abortion a D&C — dilation and curettage.

-- Please note: aspiration procedure takes about five to 10 minutes.
+- Please note: aspiration procedure takes about 5 to 10 minutes.
 But more time may be needed to prepare your cervix.
-Time also is needed for talking with your provider about the procedure, a physical exam, reading and signing forms, counseling and a recovery period of about one hour.
+Time also is needed for talking with your provider about the procedure, a physical exam, reading and signing forms, counseling and a recovery period of about 1 hour.